squares-sql/SQUARES/docs/tutorial/01_language.rst

 Spec file parsing
 =================

 Tyrell comes with a pre-installed console script ``parse-tyrell-spec`` that can read the spec file and check its consistency.
-We can save our example as a file ``example.tyrell``, and feed it into the script:
+We can save our example as a file ``bin_arith.tyrell``, and feed it into the script:

 .. code-block:: bash

-  $ parse-tyrell-spec example.tyrell
+  $ parse-tyrell-spec bin_arith.tyrell

 If the spec file is correctly written, no error would be reported.